rust-lang/google-summer-of-code/README.md

 Ideal: a performant `cargo porcelain check` command that calls out to individual `cargo plumbing <name>` commands to implement its functionality.

-Depending on the size the particpant takes on and their experience, this may be out of reach.
+Depending on the size the participant takes on and their experience, this may be out of reach.
 The priorities are:
 1. A shell of `cargo porcelain check`